decompals/decompedia/projects/nintendo-64/dinosaur-planet/dll-system/dll-format.md

 | ... | ... | ... | ... |
 | - | - | - | 0xFFFF_FFFD |

 Immediately following the `$gp` prologue relocations are the `.data` relocations.
-These relocations point to values in the `.data` section that need to be offset by the relocated address of the DLL.
-An example would be a global variable initialized to the address of one of the DLL's functions.
+These relocations point to values in the `.data` section that need to be offset by the relocated address of the DLL's `.data` section.
+An example would be a global variable initialized to the address of another global variable.

 | Offset | Name | Type | Description |
 |--------|------|------|-------------|